 Shopping Etiquette and Customs

-1. When you are shopping in public and outdoor markets, your demeanor is very important.
+1. Bolivian vendors can spot a foreigner a mile away.
+When you are shopping in public and outdoor markets, your demeanor is very important.
 Vendors study shoppers’ appearance closely in an attempt to gauge whether or not they will be able to quote higher-than-usual prices and get away with it.
 So when you go shopping, abstain from wearing expensive clothing and jewelry, or exuding opulence in any manner.
 In other words, don’t flaunt your wealth and then ask for a discount.

 3. The third thing you should wisely disguise, especially if you’re a tourist, is the typical wide-eyed look of amazement at every little detail around you.
-I’m not saying you shouldn’t have fun and enjoy your new surroundings, just don’t walk around looking up and pointing all the time if you’re about to do some shopping and are serious about bartering with a vendor.
-They know a tourist from miles away.
+I’m not saying you shouldn’t have fun and enjoy your new surroundings, just don’t walk around looking up and pointing all the time if you’re about to do some shopping and are serious about bargaining with a vendor.
 The price just increased by 150% before you arrived at their store or booth anyway.
 Why make it worse?

 4. Use the tips found on

 and learn a few bargaining skills before taking on an experienced vendor.
 You’ll also learn about where and when it is or is not appropriate to bargain.

 prior to going shopping as well.
 It’s to your advantage to know who charges it and who does not.

 6. When you see a product you would like to buy, don’t appear overjoyed or eager.
 Just nonchalantly ask the price as if you really could take it or leave it.
 (By doing this, you just brought the price down at least 10%).

 7. Don’t counter-offer with a price that is sooooo low as to be offensive or insulting to the vendor.